viniciusrodrigues1a/bootcamp-gostack-fastfeet-web/README.md

 ## 🧐 Sobre <a name = "about"></a>

-App de agendamento de serviços.
+App para uma transportadora fictícia, o FastFeet.

 ## 🏁 Primeiros passos <a name = "getting_started"></a>